DataDog/hiring-engineers/answers.md

 pip3 install flask
 ```

-Refer [APM Intro](https://app.datadoghq.com/apm/intro) to get started
+Refer [APM Intro](https://app.datadoghq.com/apm/intro) to get started.
 Select Host-Based environment to set up the trace collection.
 Since we have already installed a Datadog Agent on our VM, we can skip step 1 and select python for step 2.
 Upgrade pip and then install the Python client
 ```
 pip3 install --upgrade setuptools pip3 install --upgrade pip